honglu2875/honglu2875/README.md

 ============

-A lot of my work is in various private repos that I am unable to share.

-But here are some toy projects that I am able to show:
+For what it is worth, here are some toy projects and open-source research projects that I am able to share:

 ## Aria
 [https://github.com/EleutherAI/aria](https://github.com/EleutherAI/aria)